Apiquet/ADA_Project/README.md

 HDI a good indicator of the life expectancy and education of people in the country.
 The definition of HDI from wikipedia:
 "The Human Development Index (HDI) is a statistic composite index of life expectancy, education, and per capita income indicators"
-> The country code
-> Human Developement Index
+We have access to  the country code and the Human Developement Index

 - **World press freedom.csv** :
 https://rsf.org/fr/donnees-classement
 https://en.wikipedia.org/wiki/Press_Freedom_Index
-This data-set shows the score of each country concerning the press freedom from 2002 to 2018
+This data-set shows the score of each country concerning the press freedom from 2002 to 2018 We have access to  the country code and the press Freedom index
-> The country code
-> Press Freedom index

 (There are more data but less relevant for our project)